 Nassau is one of the most popular cruise destinations in the world, attracting 3.7 million passengers per year with its unique combination of natural beauty and rich cultural heritage.
-It is in close proximity to the United States, served by the largest cruise port in the world, Miami, within easy cruising distance.
+Only 50 miles southeast of the coast of Florida, this world-famous destination is served by three of the largest and busiest cruise ports in the world - PortMiami, Port Everglades, and Port Canaveral, within easy cruising distance.

 NCP began operations in October 2019 as part of a consortium comprising Global Ports Holding Plc, the Bahamas Investment Fund ("BIF") and the Yes Foundation.